 The rule introduces several targeted changes aimed at curbing some of the losses insurers have faced in the law’s exchanges.

-A selection of opinions on health care from around the country.
+A collection of opinions from around the country.

 Read recent commentaries about drug-cost issues.

 News outlets report on stories related to pharmaceutical drug pricing.

 Outlets report on news from Washington, Connecticut, New York, Louisiana, Arizona, Minnesota, Ohio, California, Michigan, Florida and Pennsylvania.